Mail-In Services Only

 - Documents are returned to the client.

-The fee for authentication is $50 per certificate, to be paid by cash, cheque, or money order made payable to the Minister of Finance.
-Debit is also accepted at the counter.
+The fee for authentication is $50 per certificate package, to be paid by cheque, or money order made payable to the Minister of Finance.
+For credit card payment over the phone please include a note stating your name and phone number, indicating that is how you would like to pay.
+You will be contacted for payment once the documents are received and authenticated.